dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-exchange-online-with-microsoft-intune.md

 You can export the contents of the report and use the **Email Address** column to tell your users that they will be blocked.

 ### <a name="BKMK_configUserGroups"></a>Step 3: Configure user groups for the conditional access policy
-Conditional access policies are targeted to different Azure Active Directory security groups of users depending on whether or not this policy should apply to them or be exempted from the policy.
+Conditional access policies are targeted to different Azure Active Directory security groups of users.
+You can also exempt certain user groups from this policy.
 When a user is targeted by a policy, each device they use must be compliant in order to access email.

 You can configure these groups in the **Office 365 admin center**, or the **Intune account portal**.